 Query-level resource group settings

-OceanBase Database already supports configuring resource groups for users, background tasks, and column parameters via the DBMS_RESOURCE_MANAGER package, enabling CPU and IOPS isolation.
-V4.3.3 adds query-level resource group binding, allowing you to specify the resource group for a SQL statement using the
+OceanBase Database currently supports configuring resource groups at the user, background task, and column parameter levels using the DBMS_RESOURCE_MANAGER package for CPU and IOPS isolation.
+V4.3.3 introduces query-level resource group binding.
+You can specify

-/*+ resource_group('group_name') */hint.
-If the resource group does not exist, the default group is used.
-Sessions must reconnect for resource group changes to take effect.
+/*+ resource_group('group_name') */in SQL statements to force the use of a specific resource group.
+If the specified resource group does not exist, the default resource group is used.
+Changes to the resource group take effect only after the session reconnects.

 V4.3.2